Renal Transplantation

 Donor Retrieval Procedure

 Organs are retrieved in a similar fashion using cold perfusion during both DBD and DCD retrievals.
-In DBD retrievals, there is also a period of dissection which allows assessment of the organs during the procurement process.
-During DCD retrieval, a rapid cannulation of the iliac artery with cold perfusion is performed to limit the exposure of the organs to warm ischaemia.
+In DBD retrievals, there is also a period of dissection which allows assessment of the organs during the procurement process and minimises warm ischaemia.
+During DCD retrieval, a rapid cannulation of the systemic circulation and delivery of cold perfusion fluid is performed to limit the exposure of the organs to warm ischaemia.
+Perfusion fluid and heparin help to prevent micro-thromboses within the organs.

 Full exposure of the abdomen is obtained and the bowel is mobilised to access to the retroperitoneal space.
-The donor is heparinised, then the vessels and ureter(s) are identified and isolated.
-The kidneys are then removed with the renal artery with a patch of aorta, the renal vein with a patch of the IVC, and the ureter.
+The vessels and ureter(s) are identified and isolated.
+The kidneys are then removed with the renal artery and a patch of aorta, the renal vein with a patch of the IVC, and the ureter.
 The organs are then taken to the back table for further examination and perfusion.

 Warm Versus Cold Ischaemia Time

-Warm ischaemia time (WIT) is the time between the cessation of organ perfusion by the donor’s blood circulation (i.e. for living and DBD donors this is at the point of ligation of the renal artery, whilst for DCD donors this is at the point of cardiac arrest) until perfusion with preservation solution.
+Warm ischaemia time (WIT) is the time between the cessation of organ perfusion by the donor’s blood circulation (i.e. for living donors this is at the point of ligation of the renal artery, whilst for DCD donors this is at the point of cardiac arrest) until perfusion with preservation solution.
+In DBD donors, cold perfusion begins before cardiac arrest so there is no warm ischaemia time.
+A further period of warm ischaemia occurs in all transplants when the kidney is removed from ice for implantation until reperfusion in the recipient.

 Recipient Procedures

 If transported from another centre, the kidney will arrive stored in perfusion fluid (within sterile bags) and surrounded by ice.
-The kidney should be benched and examined, the renal artery and vein identified, flushed with preservation solution (to check for leaks), and any leaks repaired, with the ureter length fully preserved and any additional surrounding fat removed.
+The kidney should be benched and examined, the renal artery and vein identified and prepared, flushed with preservation solution (to check for leaks), and any leaks repaired, with the ureter length fully preserved and any additional surrounding fat removed.

-The graft is placed extraperitoneally in the iliac fossa, most commonly the right side.
+The graft is commonly placed extraperitoneally in the iliac fossa, most commonly the right side.
 Dissecting retroperitoneally in the iliac fossa, the iliac vessels are exposed and any lymphatics identified are ligated.
-Termino-lateral anastomoses are performed between donor renal vein and recipient external iliac vein, and between donor renal artery and recipient internal or external iliac artery.
+Anastomoses are usually performed end-to-side between donor renal vein and recipient external iliac vein, and between donor renal artery and recipient internal or external iliac artery.

 The kidney is reperfused and the ureter is anastomosed to the bladder through the formation of an ureteroneocystostomy.
-The anastomosis is performed over a ureteric stent which can be removed around six weeks after the transplant.
+The anastomosis is often performed over a ureteric stent which can be removed cystoscopically around 4-6 weeks after the transplant.

 Complications of Renal Transplant